FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 the lab on Thursday.

 #### Linux
 If you have a linux system, great!
 Please follow the instructions [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) to install ROS 2 Humble.
-If possible, you should do desktop install ```sudo apt install ros-humble-desktop```.
+If possible, you should do desktop install ```ros-humble-desktop```.
 Development tools are not required.

 #### Windows
 Method 1 (recommended): Windows setup is a bit harder than Linux machines.
 Please follow the instructions [here](https://docs.ros.org/en/humble/Installation/Windows-Install-Binary.html) to install ROS 2 Humble.